KasparEtter/ef1p/index.md

 because I don't understand it properly,
 I omit from my articles.
-If a topic or section does not interest you, you should skip it rather than waste your time.
+If a topic or section does not interest you, you should skip it rather than wasting your time.
 I put a lot of thought into the structure of the articles to make the sections as easy to skim, skip, and digest as possible.